ucsb-cs156-f23/team02-f23-6pm-4/docs/oauth.md

 With this done, you should be all set to run on localhost.

-For Heroku, there is one more step.
+For Dokku, there is one more step.

-## Step 3: Copying `.env` values to Heroku
+## Step 3: Copying `.env` values to Dokku

-The easy way, using the Heroku CLI:
+The easy way, using the Dokku CLI:

-(Note: if you don't access to the Heroku CLI, scroll down to "the tedious way")
+(Note: if you don't access to the Dokku CLI, scroll down to "the tedious way")

-1. Make sure you have the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) installed.
+1. Make sure you have the [Dokku CLI](https://devcenter.Dokku.com/articles/Dokku-cli#download-and-install) installed.
-2. Login with `heroku login`
+2. Login with `Dokku login`
-3. Use this command, with the name of your app in place of `my-heroku-app`
+3. Use this command, with the name of your app in place of `my-Dokku-app`

     ```
-    heroku config:set --app my-heroku-app  `cat .env`
+    Dokku config:set --app my-Dokku-app  `cat .env`
     ```

     You should get output like this: